-This is a powerful machine that can run single pass welds on 1/2-inch steel and also provide fine TIG quality on sheet metal as thin as 18 gauge steel.
+This is a powerful machine that can run single pass welds on 1/2-inch steel and at 10 amps lower limit, it also provides fine TIG quality on sheet metal as thin as 24 gauge steel.
 That’s fine enough to weld on auto body sheet metal with a stick welder.
 If you do want to use the TIG side of the machine, it doesn’t ship with a TIG torch or a gas regulator, so those items would need to be purchased separately.
 This particular machine doesn’t accept a TIG foot control pedal.

 The stick welding side gets great reviews for smooth and easy-starting arc welding.
 The Forney Easy Weld 180 ST maintains Forney’s high standards of industrial quality build and comes with a 5-year warranty.

 Because stick welders have a much simpler design than other welding machines, they are much more durable and rugged than other types of welders.
 This makes them suitable for primitive field conditions and for situations where cost is a factor.